-Participants in Celtic Cross are also are encouraged to participate in summer work, conferences, academic courses suggested for non-Christian Education/Religion majors, spring break/May trips, as well as on-campus activities and international study.
+Participants in Celtic Cross are also are encouraged to participate in summer work, conferences, spring break/May trips, as well as on-campus activities and international study.
 Additional opportunities are available to those who volunteer to be part of special teams, which provide leadership for presbytery and congregational events/retreats.

 All participants receive a Celtic Cross Grant of up to $250 per semester.
 This money can be used for anything that will benefit the member’s growth in leadership.
 Some have used it for curriculum books, conference registration fees, and even mission trips!